 In short, Panama seems to have it all!
 Let’s take a look at why people love living in Panama and how to make the big move.

 Why do people love living in Panama?

-While prices vary by region and area, groceries, eating out, entertainment, rent, and transport are all cost less than in the USA.
+While prices vary by region and area, basic amenities like groceries, eating out, entertainment, rent, and transport cost much less than what you would pay in the US.
 Indeed, there are parts of Panama where you could comfortably live on $1,000 or less per month.
 Obviously, the cost of living in Panama City and other Expat hotspots is higher than in remote regions.

 Also, the cost of labor is low, so a gardener or housekeeper could cost as little as $20/day.
 And, that help can free you up to do the things that you love.

 Importantly, Panama uses the US dollar as its official currency, which keeps exchange rates stable and inflation within targets.
 Because of this, Panama is not likely to experience the hyperinflation that other countries in the region have suffered.
 This stability makes budgeting easy as your living costs won’t fluctuate wildly.
 The only exception is imported goods which are understandably more expensive in Panama.

 The Republic of Panama promises a comfortable, convenient, and high quality of life on a budget.

 2. Living In Panama Means Simple And Low Taxation